mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **Ticket Creation for Users:** Users can create tickets from their landing page.
 Form auto-fills with user information.
 Security check ensures users can only create tickets for themselves.
 Name field is read-only to prevent tampering.
 - **Ticket Viewing for Users:** Users can now view all their existing tickets in a table format on their landing page.
 Tickets automatically refresh after creation.
 - **Ticket Deletion for Admins:** Admins can delete tickets with confirmation dialogs.
 Enables cleanup of errant tickets and testing of deletion functionality.
+- **Multi-Zone Ticket Selection:** Implemented checkbox-based zone selection allowing multiple zones per ticket.
+Real-time price calculation and validation.
+Zones stored as comma-separated values for flexibility.
+- **Price Calculation System:** Updated pricing model to 20 SEK per zone with automatic calculation based on user attributes (age, student status).
+Price modifier system (0.0 for children, 0.5 for students/pensioners, 1.0 for standard) applied after base price calculation.
 - **Email Validation:** Strict email format validation prevents invalid data entry across all user creation and registration forms.
 - **Password Security:** Password confirmation and length validation ensure users create secure accounts without typos.
 - **Improved UX:** Fixed focus issues, login error message persistence, and streamlined all landing pages for better user experience.
 Consistent logout button positioning.
+Wider container for better table readability.
 - **Resilient Infrastructure:** Auto-creation of Cosmos DB containers prevents deployment failures and improves system reliability.

 ### What Could Be Improved